 Creating Order through Clear Assignments in the PIM Database

 Order is half of life.
-There is more truth in this old proverb than often assumed.
+This old proverb contains more truth than is often assumed.
 Especially when it comes to structuring data.
-When data is clearly assigned, a PIM or DAM system can process and output it efficiently.
-Thanks to clever functions, structuring data in a PIM database or in the DAM becomes very simple.
+If they are clearly assigned, a PIM or DAM system can process and distribute them efficiently.
+With clever functions, structuring data in a PIM database or in the DAM is quite simple.
 We will introduce you to these features from our dynamicPIM® in more detail.

-The filter function is a classic that allows you to easily structure data.
-Filters are extremely powerful due to multi-filtering and can thus cover all filter scenarios.
+The filter function is a classic, allowing you to easily structure data.
+Filters are extremely powerful through multi-filtering and can thus cover all filter scenarios.
 In dynamicPIM®, there are also filter levels that allow multi-filtering across all products.
-These are the central search and structure labels for the PIM database.
+These are the central search and structural labels for the PIM database.

 Multi-Filtering and Up to 5 Levels

 Our systems structure by tags, not by folders.
-This approach is much more modern and sensible, as it allows any form of cross-linking.
-And you often need this.
-Up to 5 such levels are possible, and each user can save their sets individually.
-Everything else would make the application significantly more complex and violate our usability principle .
+This approach is significantly more modern and practical, as it allows for any form of cross-linking.
+And you often need that.
+Up to 5 such levels are possible, and every user can save their sets individually.
+Everything else would make the application considerably more complex and violate our usability principle.

 A Meaningful Structuring Takes Time

-A DAM or PIM database requires time and resources that you must provide.
-Or you can let us develop it.
-In the beginning, it is the most important step to have a system that makes clear and structured processes easy to understand through its clear storage.
-Additionally, it significantly facilitates finding relevant data.
+A DAM or PIM database requires time and resources, which you need to provide.
+Or you can have us work it out.
+At the beginning, it is the most important step to have a system that makes clear and distinct processes easy to understand through its structured storage.
+This also significantly simplifies finding relevant data.

-Free and predefined tags allow for another level of classification in data structuring.
-There are different forms of tags: Free tags are typical labels that each user can define freely.
+Free and predefined tags allow another level of classification in data structuring.
+There are different forms of tags: free tags are typical labels that any user can define freely.
 They are stored in the system and also suggested to other users.
 Predefined tags are set centrally by the system.
-They cannot be freely defined by users and usually follow a fixed media structure storage concept.
+They cannot be defined freely by users and usually follow a fixed media structure storage concept.

-In addition to filters and tagging, dynamicPIM® and dynamicDAM® also have the function of types.
+In addition to filters and tagging, there are also the function of types in dynamicPIM® and dynamicDAM®.
 With these types, we create clear assignments.
-They are the “baskets” of our file structure or comparable to various types of coffee.
-Freely based on the concept of “There can be only one.”, they are clearly defined.
+They are the "baskets" of our file structure or comparable to different coffee varieties.
+According to the concept "There can be only one.", they are clearly defined.
 A product cannot be assigned to multiple types.
-This requires a clear structural concept from the very beginning.
-It pays off enormously if one considers this conceptually and has structured it thoughtfully.
+This requires a clear structural conception from the outset.
+It pays off enormously when this is considered conceptually and structured thoughtfully.

-Structuring Data in the PIM Database – An Illustrative Example:
+Structuring Data in the PIM Database – a Practical Example:

 Multi-Select Filter